-Strengths Risks • Ease of implementation (no additional • Difficulty in ensuring long term (i.e. 5 years) staffing or resources are required - beyond competitive pricing and performance staff time to draft and review a new standards due to the lack of service agreement); providers; • Timing of implementation is fastest • For some residents, reputation of the amongst options; current service provider remains poor after • Contractor may enable Markham to the ringworm episode; distance itself on controversial issues; • Facility is not accessible by public transit; • Proximity of the OSPCA to Markham; • Limited hours of operation during evenings • Facility is new, specially-designed and and weekends; properly equipped, easy-to-find, and has • Lack of promotional and communications enough space to accommodate animals; capacity, which might increase adoption • Ride-home program and trap/neutered rates; return program are part of the service • Concerns about OSPCA staff training and delivery model; level of expertise (in particular with • Spay/neuter clinic; wildlife); • Cost is reasonable. • Concerns about transparency, reporting and Quality Assurance/Quality Control (QA/QC) capabilities of the OSPCA; Limited level of accountability and transparency in financial management.
+Strengths Risks Ease of implementation (no additional • Difficulty in ensuring long term (i.e. 5 staffing or resources are required - years) competitive pricing and beyond staff time to draft and review a performance standards due to the lack of new agreement); service providers; Timing of implementation is fastest • For some residents, reputation of the amongst options; current service provider remains poor Contractor may enable Markham to after the ringworm episode; distance itself on controversial issues; • Facility is not accessible by public transit; Proximity of the OSPCA to Markham; • Limited hours of operation during Facility is new, specially-designed and evenings and weekends; properly equipped, easy-to-find, and has • Lack of promotional and communications enough space to accommodate animals; capacity, which might increase adoption rates:

+- Ride-home program and trap/neutered return program are part of the service delivery model;

+- Spay/neuter clinic;

+- Cost is reasonable.

+- Concerns about OSPCA staff training and level of expertise (in particular with wildlife); - Concerns about transparency, reporting and Quality Assurance/Quality Control (QA/QC) capabilities of the OSPCA; - Limited level of accountability and transparency in financial management.